crcx/parable/REFERENCE.md

     string -

-Create a simple named variable.
+Create a named variable.

-## @

-    pointer - value

-Fetch a value stored in a simple variable.

-## !

-    value pointer -

-Store a value into a simple variable.

 ## variable!

     value string -

-Create a named variable with an initial value.
+Create a named variable with an initial Variable.

 ## off

     pointer -

-Set a simple variable to 0.
+Set a variable to 0.

 ## on

     pointer -

-Set a simple variable to -1
+Set a variable to -1

 ## increment

     pointer -

-Increment the stored value in a simple variable by 1.
+Increment the stored value in a variable by 1.

 ## decrement

     pointer -

-Decrement the stored value in a simple variable by 1.
+Decrement the stored value in a variable by 1.

 ## zero-out